vas3k/pepic/README.md

 docker run -p 8118:8118 -v ${PWD}/uploads:/app/uploads $(docker build -q .)
 ```

-4. Navigate to [http://localhost:8118](http://localhost:8118) and try uploading some stuff.
+4. Go to [http://localhost:8118](http://localhost:8118) and try uploading some stuff.
-After you did it, check the data directory you mounted before.
-It should have some files in it.
+Check the data directory (`./uploads`) after that.
+It should have some files.

-5. Open [config/config.yml](config/config.yml) and read the settings.
+5. Try to resize an image by adding a number of pixels to its URL.
+For example: `https://localhost:8118/file.jpg -> https://localhost:8118/500/file.jpg`

+6. Check out the [config/config.yml](config/config.yml) file.
+Some stuff is turned off by default.
 You can tweak them for yourself and rebuild the docker again (step 3) to apply them.

 ## 🚢 Production Usage